hengque/elk-analytics-katacoda-tutorial/elk-analytics/step1.md

 `git clone https://github.com/andreaskth/gs-serving-web-content.git`{{execute}}

+*(Tip: You can click the code box to automatically enter the command in the Katacoda terminal!)*

-This modified version extends the original one by adding a few endpoints that will spawn some logging for us to use with ELK.
+This modified version extends the original one by adding a few HTTP endpoints that will spawn some logging for us to use with ELK.